VisualBoy/Marlin-2.1.x-SKR-mini-E3-V3.0-TFT35-v3.0.1-A10/upgrade_guide.md

 ## Critical Safety Warnings

 ### DANGER — High voltage hazard
 Do NOT reuse the Geeetech external DC MOSFET module to switch AC mains (PS‑ON).
 That module is designed for low‑voltage DC only.
-Connecting AC mains to it may cause electrocution, fire, or irreversible damage.
+Connecting AC mains to it may cause electrocution, fire, or irrever[...]

 ### WARNING — Board short risk (BLTouch-related pins)
 If you are NOT using a BLTouch, isolate the following wires in the 18‑pin harness.
-These pins (PB5, Z0‑, VCC, GND) provide voltage or ground paths that can short to the frame or other connectors, causing damage or a fire risk.
+These pins (PB5, Z0‑, VCC, GND) provide voltage or ground paths that can short to the frame or other connectors, [...]

 Action: Cut these wires short and insulate each individually with heat shrink or high‑quality electrical tape.